THE CONCEPT AND OPERATION OF THE BODY OF CHRIST

 It is interesting that God called Adam and Eve, “Adam.”
 This is because Eve came from Adam and was an inseparable part of Adam.
 In like manner, we can be termed the Body of Christ, the fullness of Him who is to appear to set up the Kingdom of God on the earth.

 Jesus made Himself of no reputation, regarding His being the very Son of God not something to be grasped.
-So it is true that we are to regard ourselves of no reputation, counting our oneness with Jesus Christ not a thing to be grasped.
+Likewise, we are to regard ourselves of no reputation, counting our oneness with Jesus Christ not a thing to be grasped.
 If we are willing to humble ourselves today, we will be exalted in due time just as Jesus, after humbling Himself, has been exalted above all other personages.

 I say this because we American Christians, having been accustomed to a democratic system in which people vote in and vote out their leaders, are apt to feel we have been called to govern America.
 That is not our calling.
 Our calling is to bear witness of a Kingdom that will be installed upon the earth when our Lord returns.